-Three weeks ago, we planted some tomato and pepper seedlings that my parents brought back from their favorite garden center, and Andrew and I planted them together.
-Andrew watched and “helped” me put them in the dirt, and each day he walks me over to the little garden and points out the “mato” and “peppa.”
-Just recently, we got three blooms on the tomato plant, and he asks about that too.
-I am sure to tell him that the flowers will make tomatoes, and that once they are ready, we will eat them.
-I’m not sure that he understands 100%, but I am aiming to build a foundation to teach him sustainability and explain to him where his food comes from.
+Gardening can also be a really fun activity in which to involve your toddlers.
+When my son was younger, we started out very easy.
+We planted some tomato and pepper seedlings.
+My son watched and “helped” me put them in the dirt, and each day he would walk me over to the little garden and point out the “mato” and “peppa.”
+I was sure to tell him that the flowers will make tomatoes, and that once they are ready, we will eat them.
+It was a great way to build a foundation, teach him sustainability and explain to him where his food comes from.

 For kids, gardening is FUN while also being educational.
-In order to make the experience more fun for Andrew, I got him a simple “kid sized” set of plastic gardening tools from the dollar store.
-If your child is a little older, you can even get children’s versions that are great at places like Home Depot, Lowe’s, or even Target and Walmart.
-Andrew loves “digging” with his plastic shovel and uses his little watering can every day!
-I know that my little boy isn’t the only one who likes to play in the dirt.
+Here are some of my best tips for starting a garden with your own family.
+I got my son a simple “kid sized” set of plastic gardening tools from the dollar store.
+If your child is a little older, you can even get children’s versions that are great at places like Home Depot, Lowe’s, Target and Walmart.
+Most kids love “digging” with a plastic shovel and pouring from a little watering can.
 Something as simple as putting seeds in a yogurt cup full of dirt can be a great activity with your child, and a few days a week, you take time to water the plants together and watch them grow!

 Even if you don’t have a huge yard or lots of space, you can still have a veggie or herb garden.
 Our garden is a 3×3 plot that my husband allotted.
 Let your child have their own “pot” or space that they can care for.
 You honestly do not need much space!
 Once, I used 5 gallon buckets to plant my garden in: on the top part of the bucket, I planted herbs, in the bottom, I made a hole and planted tomatoes and peppers.
 Believe it or not, it was successful!
 Two summers ago, I harvested enough cucumbers and basil that I had 3 large freezer bags full of pesto cubes, and I ate cucumber salads for two months straight.
 We grew parsley and some cherry tomatoes, too, but sadly, the birds would often get my tomatoes faster than I could harvest them!
 My point is, you don’t need any fancy equipment or even a big plot of land.
 You can grow your own herbs or veggies in pots if you want.

 Starting a garden can be simple.
-For the herbs in our garden, we bought seeds at the dollar store (Dollar Tree sells seeds for $1) for cilantro, parsley, dill and basil.
-Since Andrew has yogurt nearly every day for breakfast (it’s great for sneaking in vitamins, y’all!), I saved several of those cups, and we planted 3-4 seeds in some potting soil in each cup.
+For the herbs in our garden, we bought seeds at the dollar store for cilantro, parsley, dill and basil.
+Yogurt cups are great to plant 3-4 seeds in some potting soil in each cup.
 Once those seedlings are large enough, we will move them into pots so that we can have a little container herb garden.
 This is super easy for anyone to try, and believe it or not, basil and cilantro are fool proof herbs that will grow like crazy during the summer as long as you keep them watered and in full sun.
 You can also grow green onions simply by taking a bundle that you have purchased at the market, cutting the white bottoms off, and planting them in the ground.
 You can continually harvest the green onions, and they will grow right back!